KarinRL/gettingcleaningdata/CodeBook.md

 	3. Get the names of the features (variables) and activity_labels.
 	4. Select from features only the features containing the mean and standard deviation of measurements.
 Make sure you do not include the mean-frequency features.
-	5. Read the datafiles for the training-set and the test-set<br>
-		For example, for the train-set:<br>
+	5. Read the datafiles for the training-set and the test-set For example, for the train-set:
-		Read X_train from ./datadir/train/X_train.txt.<br>
+		Read X_train from ./datadir/train/X_train.txt.
-			Select only the mean and standard deviation of measurements features<br>
+			Select only the mean and standard deviation of measurements features Y_train from ./datadir/train/Y_train.txt
-		Y_train from ./datadir/train/Y_train.txt<br>
-		subject_train from ./datadir/train/subject_train.txt<br>
+		subject_train from ./datadir/train/subject_train.txt
-		We do the same for the test-set<br>
+		We do the same for the test-set
 	6. Combine train and test sets, for X, Y and subject.<br>
 		for example: X<-rbind(X_train,X_test)<br>
 	7. Clean up space: remove train and test sets<br>